XKCP/K12/README.markdown

 Derived from Keccak, it aims at higher speeds than FIPS 202's SHA-3 and SHAKE functions, while retaining their flexibility and basis of security.

 On high-end platforms, it can exploit a high degree of parallelism, whether using multiple cores or the single-instruction multiple-data (SIMD) instruction set of modern processors.
-On Intel's® Haswell and Skylake architectures, KangarooTwelve tops at less than 1.5 cycles/byte for long messages on a single core, and at 0.55 cycles/byte on the SkylakeX architecture.
+On Intel's Haswell and Skylake architectures, KangarooTwelve tops at less than 1.5 cycles/byte for long messages on a single core, and at 0.51 cycles/byte on the SkylakeX and Cascade Lake architectures.
+On the latest Apple A14 and M1 processors, KangarooTwelve can take advantage of the ARMv8-A's SHA-3 dedicated instructions to deliver 0.75 cycles/byte for long messages on a single core.
 On low-end platforms, as well as for short messages, it also benefits from about a factor two speed-up compared to the fastest FIPS 202 instance SHAKE128.

 More details can be found in our [ACNS Paper][eprint].